-We tested our lineup with various little testers and evaluated each one for material and nipple shape, which played a role in our contenders' ranking.
+We tested our lineup with various little testers and evaluated each product for material and nipple shape, which played a role in our contenders' ranking.

-Pacifiers often use silicone, but latex nipples are also available.
-We suggest double-checking material before using a pacifier, especially if your child has a latex allergy.
-All of the pacifiers in our review use silicone, including the Dr. Brown's HappyPaci and Evenflo Balance + Cylindrical Pacifier.
-The benefit of silicone is that it is less porous and less prone to bacteria than latex nipples.
+Pacifiers are often silicone, but latex nipples are also available.
+We suggest double-checking the material before using a pacifier, especially if your child has a latex allergy.
+All of the pacifiers in this review are silicone, including the Dr. Brown's HappyPaci and Evenflo Balance + Cylindrical Pacifier.
+Silicone is less porous and less prone to bacteria growth than latex nipples.
 It can also withstand high temperatures, which is excellent for boiling and sterilizing for hygienic reasons.
-A few pacifiers in our review use some plastic, like the Tommee Tippee Closer to Nature Pacifier, the MAM Air Night, and the MAM Clear Pacifier.
+A few pacifiers in our review utilize some plastic, like the Tommee Tippee Closer to Nature Pacifier, the MAM Air Night, and the MAM Clear Pacifier.
 If you are looking to avoid plastic due to the potential of chemicals leaching, this is a factor to consider.

-What is best, a cylindrical or orthodontic nipple?
-Honestly, the answer depends on a few factors, and every baby is different.
+Are cylindrical or orthodontic nipples better?
+Honestly, the answer depends and every baby is different.
 We suggest discussing this topic with your pediatrician and lactation consultant, but we can kick start the discussion and provide information.
 A cylindrical nipple is bell-shaped, whereas an orthodontic nipple has an irregular shape with an indent in the center.
 For instance, the Philips Avent Soothie Pacifier has a soft, cylindrical nipple.
-In contrast, the Chicco PhysioForma Soft Pacifier has an orthodontic nipple with an upward flex, unlike any other product in our lineup.
+In contrast, the Chicco PhysioForma Soft Pacifier has an orthodontic nipple with an upward flex, unlike any other option in our lineup.
 Finding the right pacifier for your baby may take some trial and error.
 Also, since there is some discrepancy in what style is best for breastfeeding babies or when to introduce a pacifier to breast-fed babies, your pediatrician and consultant can help you navigate these waters.

-Some pacifiers are of one-piece construction, whereas others are more than one part.
-Every baby is unique, and they will have a personal favorite, despite the design, so we don't associate design with performance.
+Some pacifiers are one piece, while others are more than one part.
+Every baby is unique, and will likely have a personal favorite, despite the design, so we don't think it is fair to link design with performance.
 However, we do recognize that design can affect the product's quality and durability.
-Those with a hollow nipple provide no chance for saliva and water to enter the nipple as it is one mold.
-However, bulb-like nipples that attach to a shield can experience trapped moisture.
-It is common knowledge that moisture increases bacterial growth potential, an issue you will want to avoid, especially with a product that will be in your baby's mouth.
-If you notice moisture trapped inside the nipple where it can't get dry, it is best to discard the pacifier as we don't think there is an effective way to clean it.
+For example, those with a hollow nipple provide no chance for saliva and water to enter the nipple as it is one mold.
+However, bulb-like nipples that attach to a shield can result in trapped moisture inside the bulb.
+Moisture increases the chance for bacterial growth potential, an issue you'll want to avoid happening in a product your baby sucks on.
+If you notice moisture trapped inside the nipple where it can't get dry, it is best to replace the product with a new one.
 In general, we suggest all pacifiers should be regularly checked and inspected for damage.
 Those with more than one part deserve closer investigation as damage could lead to a potential choking hazard, a logical assumption when it comes to small parts.

-A pacifier can help comfort your baby and meet non-eating sucking needs.
-It may also help reduce the risk of SIDS (Sudden Infant Death Syndrome).
-If you determine that a pacifier is right for you and your baby, make sure the pacifier's size is appropriate for your baby's age.
-We encourage purchasing a variety of baby pacifier brands and styles to try.
-We are confident that the information and recommendations in our review will help your decision-making.
+A pacifier can offer comfort for your baby and fill non-eating sucking / soothing needs.
+Some studies also show that it might help reduce the risk of Sudden Infant Death Syndrome (SIDS).
+If you feel a pacifier is right for your baby, ensure the pacifier's size is appropriate for your baby's age and consider discussing your choice with your child's pediatrician.
+We encourage purchasing a variety of baby pacifier brands and styles to try as you never know what your little one may prefer.
+We are confident that the information and recommendations in this review will help your decision-making.

 — Molly Bradac